ilegitt/interview-task/documentation.md

-This document provides a comprehensive overview of the automated CI/CD pipeline designed to deploy an application and its dedicated database to an AWS EKS cluster.

-The solution is built on a foundation of Infrastructure as Code (IaC), GitOps principles, and an integrated DevSecOps toolchain to ensure secure, reliable, and repeatable deployments across multiple environments.

-The primary goal is to automate the entire lifecycle, from code commit to a fully operational and scanned application in a Kubernetes environment, with zero manual intervention and a robust zero-trust security posture.

-- Core Components

-Source Control & CI/CD: GitHub and GitHub Actions serve as the source code repository and the automation engine for the entire pipeline.

-Infrastructure as Code: Terraform is used to provision and manage all cloud infrastructure resources, including the database, networking rules, and IAM roles.

-Application Packaging: Helm packages the Kubernetes application manifests, allowing for versioned, repeatable, and configurable deployments.

-Cloud Provider: Amazon Web Services (AWS) hosts the EKS cluster and all supporting infrastructure.

-Container Registry: Docker Hub (or any OCI-compliant registry) stores the application's container images.

-- Workflow Overview

-The pipeline follows a Git-centric workflow, where actions in the repository trigger specific automated processes:

-Pull Request: A developer opens a pull request.
-This automatically triggers a Dependency Review scan to check for known vulnerabilities in any new or changed dependencies.

-Push to Branch: A commit is pushed to a feature branch (dev), staging, or main.

-Build & Scan:

-A new container image is built and pushed to the container registry.

-Trivy performs Static Application Security Testing (SAST) and Software Composition Analysis (SCA) on the image, scanning for vulnerabilities in OS packages and application libraries.

-Deploy Infrastructure:

-The pipeline authenticates to AWS using a secure, short-lived OIDC token.

-Terraform runs to create or update the infrastructure for the target environment (e.g., RDS database, IAM Role for Service Account).

-Deploy Application:

-Helm deploys the application to the corresponding namespace in the EKS cluster (e.g., my-app-dev).
-It injects configuration values from Terraform outputs, such as the database secret ARN and the IAM role for the pod.

-Dynamic Scan (Staging):

-After a successful deployment to the staging environment, an OWASP ZAP scan performs Dynamic Application Security Testing (DAST) against the running application to find runtime vulnerabilities.

-- Terraform Infrastructure
-The infrastructure is managed via a modular and environment-aware Terraform configuration.

-Structure: A root configuration (terraform/main.tf) calls a reusable rds module.
-This promotes code reuse and separation of concerns.

-Provisioned Resources:

-AWS RDS Instance: A PostgreSQL database instance is created within a specified private subnet in the dedicated Database VPC.

-AWS Security Group: A security group is configured to only allow inbound traffic from the CIDR block of the peered EKS VPC, ensuring secure and isolated communication.

-AWS Secrets Manager Secret: A secret is created to securely store the randomly generated database credentials (username, password, host, etc.).

-IAM Role for Service Account (IRSA): Terraform automatically creates the IAM role that the application's Kubernetes service account will assume.
-This role has a trust relationship with the EKS OIDC provider and is granted the specific permission to read the database secret from Secrets Manager.
-This entirely automates the IRSA setup.

-Environments: Configuration for each environment (dev, staging, prod) is defined in .tfvars files.
-The pipeline selects the appropriate file based on the active git branch.

-- Helm Chart

-The application is packaged as a Helm chart located in the app/ directory.

-Templates:

-deployment.yaml: Defines the Kubernetes Deployment.
-It includes liveness and readiness probes for health checking and specifies resource requests and limits to ensure stable cluster operation.
-It also defines the volume mount for the secrets.

-service.yaml: Creates a ClusterIP service to expose the application within the cluster.

-serviceaccount.yaml: Creates a dedicated Kubernetes Service Account for the application in its namespace.
-The pipeline annotates this service account with the ARN of the IAM role created by Terraform.

-secretproviderclass.yaml: This crucial resource instructs the AWS Secrets and Configuration Provider (ASCP) which secret to fetch from AWS Secrets Manager and how to mount it into the pod.

-serviceentry.yaml: An Istio resource that explicitly allows egress traffic from the service mesh to the external RDS database endpoint, satisfying the REGISTRY_ONLY outbound traffic policy.

-Configuration: The values.yaml file provides default configurations, which are overridden by the pipeline at deploy time with environment-specific values from Terraform outputs.

-- Security Strategy
-The solution is built on a zero-trust model and integrates security scanning throughout the pipeline (DevSecOps).

-- Authentication and Authorization
-Pipeline to AWS: The GitHub Actions workflow authenticates to AWS using OpenID Connect (OIDC).
-This allows it to assume an IAM role (AWS_CI_ROLE_ARN) using short-lived tokens, completely avoiding the need for static, long-lived AWS access keys.

-Pod to AWS: The application pod authenticates to AWS using IAM Roles for Service Accounts (IRSA).
-The ASCP driver running on the pod uses the annotated service account to assume the IAM role created by Terraform, which grants it permission to call secretsmanager:GetSecretValue.

-- Secrets Management

-Database credentials follow a secure, automated lifecycle:

-Creation: Terraform generates a random password for the RDS instance.

-Storage: The full connection details (host, port, user, password) are stored as a JSON object in AWS Secrets Manager.

-Access: The application's IAM role is granted read-only access only to this specific secret.

-Consumption: At runtime, the ASCP mounts the secret as files into the pod's filesystem (/mnt/secrets-store).
-The application reads the credentials directly from these files.
-Credentials are never exposed as environment variables or in the container image.

-- Integrated Security Scanning
-Dependency Review (SCA): Prevents vulnerable dependencies from being merged into key branches by scanning pull requests.

-Container Image Scan (SAST/SCA): Trivy provides a critical security gate after the build step, failing the pipeline if high-severity vulnerabilities are found in the OS or application libraries.

-Dynamic Analysis (DAST): The OWASP ZAP scan provides an additional layer of security by testing the running application for vulnerabilities like XSS and SQLi in a production-like environment.

-- Operational Guide
+1. Introduction

+1.1.
+Purpose
+This document provides the complete technical and operational documentation for the automated CI/CD pipeline.
+The solution is designed to deploy an application and its dedicated database to a secure, multi-VPC environment on AWS, managed entirely through code and automation.

+1.2.
+Scope
+The scope of this solution covers the entire lifecycle of an application deployment, from a developer's code commit to a fully operational and scanned application running in a Kubernetes environment.
+This includes infrastructure provisioning, application packaging, security scanning, and deployment orchestration across multiple environments (development, staging, production).

+2. Solution Architecture
+The architecture is designed for security, scalability, and separation of concerns, utilizing a peered VPC model.
+It integrates best-in-class tools for cloud infrastructure, container orchestration, and CI/CD automation.

+2.1.
+Core Components
+Source Control & CI/CD: GitHub and GitHub Actions for code management and workflow orchestration.

+Infrastructure as Code: Terraform for provisioning all AWS resources.
+The state is managed remotely in an S3 bucket with DynamoDB for state locking.

+Application Packaging: Helm for packaging and deploying Kubernetes manifests.

+Cloud Infrastructure: AWS provides the EKS cluster, RDS database, and all supporting services.

+Networking: The application resides in an EKS VPC, while the database is isolated in a separate Database VPC.
+An existing VPC Peering Connection enables secure communication between them.

+3. CI/CD Workflow
+The pipeline is event-driven, triggered by actions within the GitHub repository.
+It is composed of several independent jobs that run in a coordinated sequence to build, test, and deploy the application.

+3.1.
+Job Descriptions
+dependency_review (On Pull Request): Scans for vulnerabilities in changed dependencies to prevent merging insecure code.

+iac_scan (On Push & PR): Performs static analysis on the infrastructure and Helm code using tflint, tfsec, and helm lint to catch misconfigurations and security issues early.

+build_and_scan (On Push & PR): Builds the application's Docker image and performs SAST/SCA scanning with Trivy.
+The image is only pushed to the registry on a push event.

+deploy_infra_and_app (On Push): Depends on the success of the scan jobs.
+It deploys the infrastructure with Terraform and the application with Helm, passing necessary outputs from Terraform to the Helm chart.

+dast_scan (On Push to Staging): After a successful deployment to the staging environment, it runs a DAST scan against the live application using OWASP ZAP.

+4. Security & DevSecOps Strategy
+The solution is built on a zero-trust model with security integrated at every stage.

+4.1.
+Authentication: A Zero-Trust Model
+Pipeline to AWS: GitHub Actions authenticates to AWS using OIDC.
+It assumes an IAM role via a short-lived token, eliminating the need for static access keys.

+Pod to AWS: The application authenticates using IAM Roles for Service Accounts (IRSA).
+The pod's service account is annotated with an IAM role ARN, allowing it to securely fetch secrets from AWS Secrets Manager without any embedded credentials.

+4.2.
+Secrets Management Lifecycle
+Generation: Terraform creates a random, high-entropy password for the RDS database during provisioning.

+Storage: The complete database credentials are stored as a secret in AWS Secrets Manager.

+Access Control: The application's IRSA role is granted a least-privilege policy that only allows it to read this specific secret.

+Consumption: At runtime, the AWS Secrets and Configuration Provider (ASCP) mounts the secret as files into the pod's filesystem.
+The application reads credentials from these files, ensuring they are never exposed as environment variables or baked into the container image.

+4.3.
+Integrated Security Scanning (SCA, SAST, DAST) The pipeline includes a comprehensive, automated security scanning toolchain to identify vulnerabilities early and often.

+Software Composition Analysis (SCA): The dependency_review job scans pull requests for known vulnerabilities in open-source libraries.
+Additionally, the trivy scan in the build job re-validates application dependencies within the final container image.

+Static Application Security Testing (SAST): The Trivy scan also inspects the container image's operating system and configuration for known CVEs, acting as a SAST tool for the infrastructure layer of the image.
+The iac_scan job provides SAST for the Terraform and Helm code itself.

+Dynamic Application Security Testing (DAST): The OWASP ZAP scan runs against the deployed application in the staging environment.
+This "outside-in" scan actively probes the application for runtime vulnerabilities such as Cross-Site Scripting (XSS), SQL Injection, and insecure configurations.

+5. Operational Guide
+5.1.
 Prerequisites

-Before the first run, the target AWS account and EKS cluster require a one-time setup as detailed in the README.md:
+A one-time setup is required for the target AWS account and EKS cluster:

+Terraform State Backend: An S3 bucket and DynamoDB table must be created to store the Terraform state remotely and securely.

+VPC Peering: An active VPC Peering Connection must exist between the EKS VPC and the Database VPC, with correctly configured route tables.

-The EKS cluster must have an IAM OIDC provider associated with it.
+EKS IAM OIDC Provider: The EKS cluster must have an associated IAM OIDC provider.

-The aws-secrets-store-csi-driver EKS add-on must be installed.
+ASCP Add-on: The aws-secrets-store-csi-driver EKS add-on must be installed and active.

-The required secrets and variables must be configured in the GitHub repository settings.
+GitHub Configuration: The required secrets (AWS_CI_ROLE_ARN, DOCKERHUB_USERNAME, DOCKERHUB_TOKEN) and variables (AWS_REGION, EKS_CLUSTER_NAME, TF_STATE_BUCKET, TF_STATE_DYNAMODB_TABLE) must be configured in the repository settings.

-- Deployment Workflow
+5.2.
+Deployment Process

-The pipeline is driven by git operations;
+The pipeline is entirely driven by git operations:

-To scan a change: Open a pull request against staging or main.
-The dependency_review job will run.

-To deploy to Development: Push or merge a commit to the dev branch.
+Deploy to Development: Push or merge a commit to the dev branch.

-To deploy to Staging: Push or merge a commit to the staging branch.
-This will also trigger a DAST scan after deployment.
+Deploy to Staging: Push or merge a commit to the staging branch.

-To deploy to Production: Push or merge a commit to the main branch.
+Deploy to Production: Push or merge a commit to the main branch.